Purbasha762/simon_says_game/README.md

 # simon_says_game
 Welcome to the Simon Says Game!
-This project is a simple implementation of the classic memory game using HTML, CSS, and JavaScript.
+This project is a simple implementation of the classic memory game using HTML, CSS, & JavaScript.